apache/spark/docs/concepts.rst

 Connections
 ===========

-The connection information to external systems is stored in the Airflow metadata database and managed in the UI (``Menu -> Admin -> Connections``).
-A ``conn_id`` is defined there and hostname / login / password / schema
+The information needed to connect to external systems is stored in the Airflow metastore database and can be managed in the UI (``Menu -> Admin -> Connections``).
+A ``conn_id`` is defined there, and hostname / login / password / schema information attached to it.
+Airflow pipelines retrieve centrally-managed connections information by specifying the relevant ``conn_id``.
-information attached to it.
-Airflow pipelines can simply refer to the centrally managed ``conn_id`` without having to hard code any of this information anywhere.

-Many connections with the same ``conn_id`` can be defined and when that is the case, and when the **hooks** uses the ``get_connection`` method from ``BaseHook``, Airflow will choose one connection randomly, allowing for some basic load balancing and fault tolerance when used in conjunction with retries.
+You may add more than one connection with the same ``conn_id``.
+When there is more than one connection with the same ``conn_id``, the :py:meth:`~airflow.hooks.base_hook.BaseHook.get_connection` method on :py:class:`~airflow.hooks.base_hook.BaseHook` will choose one connection randomly.
+This can be be used to provide basic load balancing and fault tolerance, when used in conjunction with retries.

-Airflow also has the ability to reference connections via environment variables from the operating system.
-Then connection parameters must be saved in URI format.
+Airflow also provides a mechanism to store connections outside the database, e.g. in :ref:`environment variables <environment_variables_secrets_backend>`.

-If connections with the same ``conn_id`` are defined in both Airflow metadata database and environment variables, only the one in environment variables will be referenced by Airflow (for example, given ``conn_id`` ``postgres_master``, Airflow will search for ``AIRFLOW_CONN_POSTGRES_MASTER`` in environment variables first and directly reference it if found, before it starts to search in metadata database).
+Additonal sources may be enabled, e.g. :ref:`AWS SSM Parameter Store <ssm_parameter_store_secrets>`, or you may :ref:`roll your own secrets backend <roll_your_own_secrets_backend>`.

 Many hooks have a default ``conn_id``, where operators using that hook do not need to supply an explicit connection ID.
 For example, the default ``conn_id`` for the :class:`~airflow.providers.postgres.hooks.postgres.PostgresHook` is ``postgres_default``.

-See :doc:`howto/connection/index` for how to create and manage connections.
+See :doc:`howto/connection/index` for details on creating and managing connections.

 Queues
 ======